Skip to main content

 bun:ws:connectwhen the HMR WebSocket connects or re-connects.

-For compatibility with Vite, the above events are also available via vite:* prefix instead of bun:*.
+For compatibility with Vite, these events are also available with the vite:* prefix instead of bun:*.